devopsdays/devopsdays-web/content/blog/is-devopsdays-still-relevant.md

 As the discussion went around the circle (in between short walks in the beautiful autumn air), we hit a few recurring themes concerning why our conference might not be as relevant as it once was:

 * 13 years is a long time.
 Our industry has evolved, and with it the practice of DevOps has grown.
-Is there still a need for grassroots conferences focused on DecOps adoption, education, and ideas?
+Is there still a need for grassroots conferences focused on DevOps adoption, education, and ideas?
 * The [core format](https://devopsdays.org/organizing#setting-your-program) hasn’t changed all that much.
 For those who need a refresher, the core format is a single track in the morning with some ignite talks thrown in and open space discussions in the afternoon.
 * Vendors and consulting firms have built an entire industry around what they call _DevOps_.
 Whether it's renaming a CI/CD tool to incorporate the term or a major cloud provider selling DevOps Engineer certifications, the term DevOps is certainly ubiquitous in our industry.
 Does it still have meaning?